ibm-cloud-docs/event-notifications/en-destination-codeengine.md

 Before you configure {{site.data.keyword.codeengineshort}} as a destination for `run type` Job, make sure that you have a {{site.data.keyword.codeengineshort}} project [created and job configured](https://cloud.ibm.com/codeengine/projects) in the same account as your {{site.data.keyword.en_short}} instance.
 {: note}

-In case of `run type` Job, If you are using {{site.data.keyword.en_short}} CLI or API to configure {{site.data.keyword.codeengineshort}} job as a destination, ensure that you have enabled authorization to grant access between services.
+In case of `run type` Job, if you are using {{site.data.keyword.en_short}} CLI or API to configure {{site.data.keyword.codeengineshort}} job as a destination, ensure that you have enabled authorization to grant access between services.
 For more information, see [Using authorizations to grant access between services](#en-using-s2s-auth1).
 {: important}

 To configure a {{site.data.keyword.codeengineshort}} destination, do the following steps: